What is a Harvest Strategy?

 The Product or Business Life Cycle

 To fully comprehend the use and applicability of a harvest strategy, it is beneficial to understand the business/product life cycle.
 There are four common stages that every business or product line is expected to follow.
-They include the start-up or introduction stage, the growth stage, the maturity stage, and the renewal or declination stage.
+They include the start-up or introduction stage, the growth stage, the maturity stage, and the renewal or decline stage.

 - The maturity stage of a business is the stage at which a business’ marketing and production costs begin to decrease, and the business is generating its highest profits.
 At the maturity stage, revenue is constant, and operations are efficient.